 Any behavior that disrupts your learning or your classmates’ learning or my teaching is disrespectful.

-On the other hand, when you demonstrate responsibility, maturity, good character, respect, wisdom, and self-control, you will find that passing this class is not that difficult.
+On the other hand, when you demonstrate common sense, responsibility, respect, maturity, good character, consideration for others, wisdom, and self-control, you will find that passing this class is not that difficult.
 Even if you fail every test.
 Seriously.
 If you are easy to get along with and you submit all your completely finished work on time, you will pass this class.

 100% effort every day passing this course the first time.